iosgliath/DTSVM_IDS/README.md

 # How to use:

-features = x :: Matrix 2 Float64
+features = x :: Array 2 Float64

 labels = y :: Vector Int